ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 <node id="NODE_ID" lat="LATITUDE" lon="LONGITUDE"/>
 ```

 For referenced ways and relations we need to fetch information about all members, whereby we maintain the correct order of the members.
-This information is stored in a triple with the predicate `osm2rdfmember:pos`.
+This information is stored in a triple with the predicate `osm2rdfmember:pos`, that is generated by osm2rdf when using the `--add-way-node-order` option.
 For ways, this information is fetched using the following query:

 ```sql
 SELECT ?way